Alisal Fire prompts evacuations in Santa Barbara County and closure of part of California's iconic Highway 101

 The flames also prompted the closure of a portion of Highway 101, according to the Santa Barbara County Sheriff's Office.

-At least 125 crew members are assisting the firefighting efforts, according to a spokesperson at the sheriff's office.
+About 250 crew members are assisting the firefighting efforts, according to the Santa Barbara County Fire Department.

 The Alisal Fire comes as California is grappling with a devastating fire season, including nine active major fires, according to the National Interagency Fire Center.